DeeboyEdx/speech2input/README.md

 ## Project description

-This project allows you to convert spoken commands from smart devices, like Amazon Echo and Google Assistant, into typed text or executable actions on your Windows computer.
-By integrating various software and services such as Push2Run, Pushbullet, and Python scripts, you can control your PC using voice commands.
+This project allows you to convert spoken commands from smart devices, like Amazon Echo and Google Assistant, into typed text or actions on your Windows computer.
+We achieve this by integrating these project files with a chain of services and software, as detailed below.

 ### Background

-This project originated from a simple desire to dictate to my computer, evolving into a quest for voice command functionality akin to my experience with an Android phone.
-While this project may not rival other solutions such as [Microsoft's voice access](https://support.microsoft.com/topic/get-started-with-voice-access-bd2aa2dc-46c2-486c-93ae-3d75f7d053a4), my approach is open source, highly customaizable, and enables remote control from your smart devices.
-So, it offers for some a more valuable experience.
+This project originated from a simple desire to dictate to my computer, evolving into a quest for voice command functionality akin to that on an Android phone.
+While there are several other similar solutions out there, such as [Microsoft's voice access](https://support.microsoft.com/topic/get-started-with-voice-access-bd2aa2dc-46c2-486c-93ae-3d75f7d053a4), the approach detailed here is light weight, open source, highly customizable, and enables remote control from your smart devices.

 ## Prerequisites

-All requirements are *FREE*[^1] or free to a certain extent.
+All requirements are *FREE*[^1] or free to a certain extent[^7].

 - Windows PC
   - [Push2Run](https://www.push2run.com/) application